Bluetooth Trackers vs. GPS TrackersRewire Security

 GPS Trackers, on the other hand, have unlimited range and they are able to track the location of an object anywhere on the planet where GPS signals are available.
 GPS tracking devices link with at least 4 different satellites to calculate the real-time location of an object, upload the location data via cellular signals (GSM) and display the location to the user via an app or a software.
 To calculate the location of an object, GPS devices require a clear view of the sky to communicate with the GPS satellites.
 If you’re worried about losing your car, motorcycle or want to see the location of an object in real-time, what you need is a GPS Tracker.
 GPS tracking devices are able to display the real-time location of an object on demand.

 Bluetooth Trackers and Key Locators are often labeled “GPS trackers” but don’t use GPS at all!

-Bluetooth trackers such as; Tile, TrackR, and Chipolo have been around for the past few years and they are ideal for forgetful people who lose their keys.
+Bluetooth trackers such as; Tile, TrackR, and Chipolo have been around for the past few years and they are ideal for forgetful people who tend to lose their keys often.
 These little devices are often mistaken for GPS tracking devices but they do not use GPS at all.
 If you are out of the range or if your dog chases a squirrel into town, with Bluetooth trackers, you are out of luck.
 Bluetooth trackers’ communicate both ways and the system becomes more powerful if you have more than one tags.
 As long as you have access to one tag, you can use that tag to find the primary device (your phone) and use it to locate the other tags.
 It’s unusual to lose your keys, sunglasses, and phone at the same time.
 The most useful feature of a Bluetooth tracker is that it warns you with a notification on your phone if you leave a tagged object behind.